 From a seller’s point of view, a blue title makes a vehicle easier to sell.
 Buyers feel safer.
 Banks are more willing to finance.
 Insurance companies are less cautious.

-I’ve noticed that sellers often lead with “clean” or “blue” because they know buyers worry about hidden issues.
+We’ve noticed that sellers often lead with “clean” or “blue” because they know buyers worry about hidden issues.

 That doesn’t mean the seller is dishonest—it just means they’re highlighting what they believe is a strength.